web-dot/Singleton_Test_in_Multi-Threads-/readme.md

 T1 inside synchronized block\
 T1 out of getInstance() method

-Note: DoubleCheckedSingleton is Thread Safe.\
+Note: DoubleCheckedSingleton is Thread Safe.<br/>
-Disadvantage: If the instance variable pointing\ to the singleton object is invoked before a thread\ has completely instantiated the Singleton the program\ will crash and will be difficult to trace why.
+Disadvantage: If the instance variable pointing<br/>
+to the singleton object is invoked before a thread<br/>
+has completely instantiated the Singleton the program<br/>
+will crash and will be difficult to trace why.